Sylius/Sylius/docs/customization/fixtures.rst

 How to modify the existing Sylius fixtures?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In Sylius, fixtures are added in ``src/Sylius/Bundle/CoreBundle/Resources/config/app/fixtures.yml``.
+In Sylius, fixtures are configured in ``src/Sylius/Bundle/CoreBundle/Resources/config/app/fixtures.yml``.
-We have the ``default`` suite that is partially-configured.
+It includes the ``default`` suite that is partially-configured.
-If you are planning to modify the default fixtures applied by the ``sylius:fixtures:load`` command, the only thing that you have
+If you are planning to modify the default fixtures applied by the ``sylius:fixtures:load`` command, modify the ``config\packages\sylius_fixtures.yaml`` file.
-to do is modifying the ``config\packages\_sylius.yml`` file.

 Modifying the shop configuration (channels, currencies, payment and shipping methods)
 '''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''